tobyttr/SelfCheckOut/README.md

 # Java Self CheckOut POS Web App

-This is a Java driven Self CheckOut POS Web App
+This is a Java driven Self CheckOut POS Web App.
+Their may be voulnerabilities while using this web app since it is not updated on a day to day basis.
+You are using this product at your own risk, be advised.

 # Copy this repo